phalcon-orphanage/docs/en/reference/volt.rst

 If
 ^^
-As PHP, a if statement checks if an expression is evaluated as true or false:
+As PHP, an "if" statement checks if an expression is evaluated as true or false:

 .. code-block:: html+jinja